Who must comply: Regardless of size, employers that sponsor a group health plan that covers prescription drugs.

 Visit the Centers for Medicare & Medicaid Services (CMS) website for information regarding Creditable Coverage.
 From this page, you can find links to model notices (on the left) and other guidance.
 The models can be easily customized for your employees.

-- Because employers typically do not know if a dependent is eligible for Medicare due to disability or end-stage renal disease, Bolton recommends providing the notice to all covered employees.
+- Because employers typically do not know if a dependent is eligible for Medicare due to disability or end-stage renal disease, Bolton recommends providing the notice to all eligible employees.

 - An employer is only required to provide one Notice of Creditable Coverage per household even if more than one member of the household is covered by the group health plan and eligible for Medicare.